yiboliu/ChatTutorial/README.md

 After all the service is up, go to ``localhost:5001`` in your browser and enjoy your RAG customization!
 ## Performance/Evaluation Results
+I chose response time and the average time of each token generation as the performance metrics.
+The results are

+Average Response Creation Time Per Input Token: 3.54s/token Average Per Output Token Creation Time: 0.059s/token
 ## Unit tests
 All tests are located under `test/` dir, so simply running ``python -m unittest <any test file you like>`` can perform testing